Results MoestuinMix 2024

 - Chard - Easy-to-grow crop that you can harvest quickly; more resistant to slugs than, for example, lettuce

-Ultimately, one of our other goals was to analyse which combinations with broad beans now work better or less well than others.
-Participants investigated this by measuring the yield of both beans next to pumpkin and beans next to their choice crop.
+Ultimately, one of our goals was to analyse which combinations with broad beans now work better or less well than others.
+Participants investigated this by measuring the yield of both beans next to pumpkin and beans next to their self-selected crop.

 For each garden, we compared the yield of beans next to pumpkin with the harvest of beans next to the choice crop.
 For each garden, we calculated how many more or fewer pods could be harvested from broad beans next to the choice crop compared to broad beans next to pumpkin.
 The graph shows in green the choice crops next to which the beans yielded more than next to pumpkin.
 In orange, you see the choice crops next to which the beans actually did less well than next to pumpkin.